Ettemlevest/nas-docker/README.md

 # nas-docker

-Docker config for local NAS
+Docker config used on my local Synology NAS.
+Running on Docker v18.09.0-0513.